daranguiz/barbell-io/README.md

 - [ ] Social: search for friends via Facebook, see their progress
 - [ ] Frontend: we can do better than default boostrap styling
 - [ ] Deployment: get this bad boy online
+- [ ] Templatize warmup input and allow to include/exclude from volume analytics

 See [issues](https://github.com/daranguiz/barbell-io/issues) for more up-to-date todo.